Managing cookies on the EUI website

 We do not have access to any personal information.

-We target interests, behaviours and preferences, as well as personal data like age or nationality, only in an aggregated and anonymous way on the Google AdWords platform.
+We target interests, behaviours and preferences, as well as personal data like age or nationality, only in an aggregated and anonymous way on the Google Analytics platform.

 Controlling or deleting cookies